proc7ts/logger/README.md

   A `toLog()` method may wish to conditionally process the message depending on the stage.

   Possible values are:
-  - `'in'` is set for logger input.
+  - `'in'` - _input stage_.
+Set for the logger input.
 I.e., for the log line passed to the logger method.
-  - `'out'` is set by log writer.
+  - `'out'` - _output stage_.
+Set by log writer.
 I.e., right before the message written to the log.
-  - `undefined` when the value should be processed unconditionally.
+  - `undefined` - _default stage_.
+When set, the value should be processed unconditionally.

 - `line` - Log line to process and log.